Regular – Full Time

 - Demonstrated ability to perform the following responsibilities and duties:

 - Perform chemical analyses using infrared/conductivity-based oxygen, nitrogen, hydrogen, carbon and/or sulfur analyzers.

-- Perform chemical analyses using X-Ray Fluorescence (XRF) and/or Spark OES spectrometers.
+- Perform chemical analyses on ceramics and alloys using X-Ray Fluorescence (XRF) and/or Spark OES spectrometers.

 - Recommends updates to methods and procedures used in the analysis of metal alloys and ceramics.